William Wentworth: Advocate for reform

-Wentworth's support for the rights of emancipists pitted him against the opposing exclusives.
-During an October 1825 public meeting to recognise outgoing Governor Brisbane, Wentworth expressed a hope “deprive" the exclusives "of their venom and their fangs” and moved a successful motion requesting Brisbane lobby Westminster for “the immediate establishment” of trial by jury and “Taxation by Representation.”
-Of his call for an elected legislature, Wentworth noted “there are colonists of … very great influence at home who are inimical to the establishment in New South Wales of the British Constitution.”
+Wentworth's support for the rights of emancipists pitted him against the opposing "exclusive" faction.
+During a public meeting to commemorate the outgoing Governor Brisbane, Wentworth pined to deprive them "of their venom and their fangs”.
+He moved moved a successful motion requesting that Brisbane lobby Westminster for “the immediate establishment” of trial by jury and “Taxation by Representation.”
+He called for an elected legislature, saying that “there are colonists of … very great influence at home who are inimical to the establishment in New South Wales of the British Constitution.”
 Wentworth and Wardell opined in The Australian:Public meetings open the eyes of the people—shew them their own strength—moral as well as physical and convey to their reasoning faculties truths, to which, but for them, they might remain strangers.
-Public meetings expose the irresistibility of the people, if they firmly and legally claim their political due.The death of Private Joseph Sudds in November 1826 inflamed Wentworth, prompting him to demand Governor Darling's recall.
-Sudds and Private Patrick Thompson had broken the law in an effort to be discharged.
-Darling, seeking to make an example of the two, sentenced Thompson and already-ill Sudds to seven years' hard labour with the unusual additional punishment of being chained from the neck for the entirety of their sentences.
-Wentworth declared Darling guilty of "murder, or at least a high misdemeanour" for Sudds' death.
+Public meetings expose the irresistibility of the people, if they firmly and legally claim their political due.In 1826, Privates Joseph Sudds and Patrick Thompson committed an act of theft, hoping to be discharged.
+Governor Darling sought to make an example of the two, sentencing Thompson and an ill Sudds to seven years' hard labour, with the unusual addition of being chained from the neck for the duration.
+The subsequent death of Sudds inflamed Wentworth, and he demanded that Darling be recalled.
+He declared Darling guilty of "murder, or at least a high misdemeanour" for Sudds' death.

-In 1827, Wentworth's father died and William inherited much of his highly valuable assets and property, becoming one of the wealthiest men in the colony and growing his land holdings to over 7,000 acres.
-He purchased land at Vaucluse and built a mansion named Vaucluse House, which he moved into from Petersham.
+In 1827, Wentworth's father died and William inherited much from his highly valuable assets, becoming one of the wealthiest individuals in the colony and growing his land holdings to over 7,000 acres.
+He purchased land at Vaucluse and rebuilt the existing house on the site into a mansion named Vaucluse House, which he moved into from Petersham.
 Wentworth also acquired property in Homebush.